gopiotr/zephyr/doc/guides/test/babblesim.rst

 Minimal test configuration
 **************************

-When test's source code is already prepared, then to make it possible to build and run them by Pytest, the ``bs_testsuite.yaml`` file have to be defined.
+When test source code is already prepared, then to make it possible to build and run them by Pytest, the ``bs_testsuite.yaml`` file have to be defined.
-Let's assume, that exemplary test's source is placed in ``tests\bluetooth\bsim_bt\some_test`` directory.
+Let's assume, that exemplary test source is placed in ``tests\bluetooth\bsim_bt\some_test`` directory.
 Yaml file have to be defined inside them.

-Minimal ``bs_testsuite.yaml`` file consists list of test scenarios with BabbleSim's configs.
+Minimal ``bs_testsuite.yaml`` file consists list of test scenarios with BabbleSim configs.
 Each test scenario must have unique name among all test scenarios (otherwise Pytest will rise an error).
-This is very significant, because this name will be used to mark BabbleSim's simulation ID and to create test output directory.
+This is very significant, because this name will be used to mark BabbleSim simulation ID and to create test output directory.

 Exemplary basic ``bs_testsuite.yaml`` file could look like: